asmita08/AI-empowered-Radio-app/README.md

 # music_mania

-A cross platform application which which recognises voice and plays music according to the user.
+A cross platform application which recognises voice and plays music according to the user.

 # TECHNOLOGY STACK
 * Flutter using Dart